 Notes on the Geography of Mauritius: Mauritius 3: Tourism

-Sellout!
-Who would imagine this website offering tourist advice?
+Sell out!
+How could this website offer tourist advice?
 But here we go.
 We'll make a circuit of the island's tourist nodes, all on the coasts, of course.
 We'll start at three o'clock, go over to seven, up to eight, then up to 12.
 That touches the main bases, so long as you don't insist on the Westin, Oberoi, Meridien, and Radisson.
 Handy, having a nicely ovoid island.
-But don't get too trusting.
-I stayed at the airport Holiday Inn.

 So here at three o'clock is a promenade replete with palms at the site of the demolished railway station at Mahébourg.
 The town is named for none other than Mahé de La Bourdonnais, the unlucky father of the French settlement of Mauritius.